srees/PIoTDB_csv/README.md

 * count_norm_stamps.py counts the number of unique timestamps (first column) in a CSV.
 Note this does not reflect unique records, as multiple measurements can land on the same timestamp.
+* dash.py is a starting point for developing an interactive plot for exploring data.
+This is just a skeleton and needs fleshing out.
 * find_any_dups.py attempts to locate duplicate rows in a CSV that may not be sequential
 * find_norm_seq_dups.py attempts to locate sequential duplicate rows based on the first 5 fields while normalizing the systime field
 * find_seq_dups.py attempts to locate sequential duplicate rows